alex-seville/feta/README.md

 -refactor timeouts in test
 -mock host objects in test (alert, confirm) and add pass throughs to feta for them, but also add option to not do that
 -more qunit tests for lib/feta.js
+-bug when selecting a second test in sidebar, possibly related to id